idiap/bob/src/python/core/doc/Tutorial10.rst

 In this practical example we will do a eigenface classifier only using core functionality of torch.
 Later we will show something similar but with more powerful torch tools.
 (TODO).

-We will start by only importing the nesasary modules.
+We will start by only importing the necessary modules.

 .. code-block:: python